carlgieringer/carlgieringer.github.io/_posts/2022-09-04-javascript-inheritance-archaeology.md

     `new Parent()`'s `constructor` is `Parent`, but we want instanes of `Child` to have `Child` as their constructor.
     To correct that: `Child.prototype.constructor = Child`.

-1. Copy any properties that were previously on the child constructor's `prototype` to thew new prototype.
+1. Copy any properties that were previously on the child constructor's `prototype` to the new prototype.

     Since we overwrote the child constructor's prototype in the last step, some thorough people would create a temporary reference to the old prototype and copy over any own-properties after overwriting it with `new Parent()`.